Efforts to Respect Human Rights

 5. Stakeholder Engagement

-We will strive to engage in dialogue with all stakeholders such as workers’ representatives, business partners including suppliers, and local communities, so that we can understand and respond to the human rights-related impacts of the TEPCO Group’s operations from the perspective of the affected stakeholders.
-We will also refer to the opinions of external experts.
+We strive to engage in dialogue with all stakeholders, including workers’ representatives, suppliers and other business partners, and local communities, so that we can understand and respond to the human rights-related impacts of the TEPCO Group’s operations from the perspective of the affected stakeholders.
+We also refer to the opinions of external experts.

 We recognize that the working conditions and safety of contractors are human rights issues peculiar to our industry.
 Through interviews, we will deepen our understanding of the situation and take further action.